borysn/spring-boot-angular2/README.md

 # spring-boot-angular2 starter kit
-Spring Boot with Gradle, Angular2, TypeScript, Sass, and a Gulp build.
+Spring Boot with Angular2, TypeScript, Sass, Gradle, and Gulp.

 ## about
 a starter project for prototyping restful applications with spring boot and angular2.